Today you’re going to learn exactly how to install a Reverse Osmosis Water Filter System under the sink.

 The leak alarm uses a 9 Volt battery that last about 1 year.

 Test the Water Quality

 Be sure to subscribe to find out in the next episode of Yoguely.

 If you found this tutorial helpful or have any questions, let me know in the comments below or join the discussion in the Yoguely Community Forum.

+I’m Aida Yoguely.
+Thanks for reading.
 And I’ll see you in the next post.
+That’s all folks!